gta3xlwifi-dev/.github/profile/README.md

 We're dedicated to breathing life into the Samsung Galaxy Tab A 10.1 (SM-T510) through custom ROM development.
 Inspired by the great work of @Magendanz on the initial LineageOS 18.1 TWRP builds, we aim to continue pushing the boundaries of what's possible on this device.

+## Moving Beyond GSIs

+While projects like PHH and AndyYan GSIs bring new life to older devices, there are limitations.
+With Google ending official security support, backporting patches becomes trickier, and our aging hardware makes achieving a smooth experience tougher.

+## The Challenges Ahead

+**RAM Restrictions:** Modern Android versions ideally want 3GB+ of RAM, something our Tab A lacks.
+**Outdated Kernel:** We're stuck with a legacy kernel (v4.4.xx), while newer Android requires features like eBPF which we have a semi-working implementation of

+## Aiming High, Staying Realistic

+I love a good challenge!
+While a perfectly stable Android 12+ build might be out of reach, I'm committed to creating the best possible LineageOS experience for our SM-T510 within its limitations.

 # How You Can Contribute

 Testing: Download our experimental builds, provide feedback, and help us squash bugs 🐛!